littleosbook/littleosbook/user_mode.md

 There are a few things every user mode process needs:

 - Page frames for code, data and stack.
-For now we can just allocate one page frame for the stack, and enough page frames to fit the program's code.
+At the moment it suffices to allocate one page frame for the stack and enough page frames to fit the program's code.
+Don't worry about setting up a stack that can be grow and shrink at this point in time, focus on getting a basic implementation work first.

-- We need to copy the binary from the GRUB module to the page frames used for the program's code.
+- The binary from the GRUB module has to be copied to the page frames used for the programs code.

-- We need a page directory and page tables to map these page frames into memory.
+- A page directory and page tables are needed to map the page frames described above into memory.
 At least two page tables are needed, because the code and data should be mapped in at `0x00000000` and increasing, and the stack should start just below the kernel, at `0xBFFFFFFB`, growing towards lower addresses.
-Make sure the U/S flag is set to allow PL3 access.
+The U/S flag has to be set to allow PL3 access.

-It might be convenient to store this information in a `struct` representing a process, which can be dynamically allocated with the kernel's `malloc` function.
+It might be convenient to store this information in a `struct` representing a process.
+This process `struct` can be dynamically allocated with the kernel's `malloc` function.

 ## Entering User Mode